atcheri/smartphone-usage-activity-diagram/README.md

 #### EN
 - When not in use, the cellephone remains in a "cellphone-box".
 - No usage after 20h.
-- Max of 30 mins per usage.
-Can be extended to 45 mins if for educational purposes.
+- Max of 1 hour per usage.
 - The phone can only be used at home.
-- Gaming only once a week / No online game.
+- Gaming only once a week Friday / No online game.
 - Usage:
   - Twice during the week-days.
   - Once during the week-end.